What is the 90/180 Day Rule in New York?

 Speak with a lawyer about your accident

 If you are injured in a car accident in New York, there is a real risk that your claim could be undervalued, and you will not receive the compensation you deserve.
-Speak with a New York personal injury lawyer to maximize your financial recovery.
+Speak with our skilled team of New York City personal injury lawyers to maximize your financial recovery.

 At Douglas & London, we are committed to helping New Yorkers fight for full compensation.
 Call today to schedule a free, confidential consultation.